Under the Spring Moon

 In the fractured world, in which we are living today, that shared turning has to be more than coincidence.

-It is a reminder that longing for the Divine— and, with it, the desire to become more just and merciful — runs deep across humanity.
+It is a reminder that longing for the Divine—and, with it, the desire to become more just and merciful—runs deep across humanity.

-Clear circle=Full Moon; Black circle=New Moon
+Clear Circle = Full Moon; Black Circle = New Moon

 IN YOUR OWN WORDS:

 Previous Post: “…Bring a Folding Chair.”
-Written by Anne Andersson February 14, 2025
+Written by Anne Andersson February 14, 2026

 —Thanks Anne.
-Always loved this saying of Ms Chisholm.
+Always loved this saying of Ms. Chisholm.
 Again, appreciate your research but also the flow of the story you tell so well.
 Difficult, I’m sure, to know what to include and what to leave, as they say, on the cutting floor!
 A special lady for this Black History Month and for these times. —Maryanne

 —Happy valentine to you, Anne.
 Very inspiring.—ER